Race and ethnicity in Brazil: Autosomal studies

-populations were highly admixed, and most of the variation in ancestry proportions was observed between individuals within each population rather than among population.'
+populations were highly admixed, and most of the variation in ancestry proportions was observed between individuals within each population rather than among population.

-An autosomal DNA study (2011), with nearly 1000 samples from every major race group ("whites", "pardos" and "blacks", according to their respective proportions) all over the country found out a major European contribution, followed by a significant high African contribution and a very small, yet still important Native American component.
-"In all regions studied, the European ancestry was predominant, with proportions ranging from 60.6% in the Central West to 77.7% in the South".
+An autosomal DNA study (2011), with nearly 1000 samples from every major race group ("whites", "pardos" and "blacks", according to their respective proportions) all over the country found out a major European contribution, followed by a high African contribution and an important Native American component.

+"In all regions studied, the European ancestry was predominant, with proportions ranging from 60.6% in the Northeast to 77.7% in the South".
 The 2011 autosomal study samples came from blood donors (the lowest classes constitute the great majority of blood donors in Brazil), and also public health institutions personnel and health students.

+A study from 2009 analyzed the information content of 28 ancestry-informative SNPs into multiplexed panels using three parental population sources (African, Amerindian, and European) to infer the genetic admixture in an urban sample of the five Brazilian geopolitical regions.
+The SNPs assigned apart the parental populations from each other and thus can be applied for ancestry estimation in a three hybrid admixed population.
+Estimates of average ancestry were as follows: European ancestry (0.771) followed by African (0.143) and Amerindian contributions (0.085).

+It is important to note that "the samples came from free of charge paternity test takers, thus as the researchers made it explicit: "the paternity tests were free of charge, the population samples involved people of variable socioeconomic strata, although likely to be leaning slightly towards the pardo group".

-"An autosomal DNA study from 2009 found a similar profile "all the Brazilian samples (regions) lie more closely to the European group than to the African populations or to the Mestizos from Mexico."
+An autosomal DNA study from 2009 found a similar profile "all the Brazilian samples (regions) lie more closely to the European group than to the African populations or to the Mestiços".

-According to another autosomal DNA study from 2008, by the University of Brasília (UnB), European ancestry dominates in the whole of Brazil (in all regions), accounting for 65.90% of heritage of the population, followed by the African contribution (24.80%) and the Native American (9.3%).

 São Paulo state, the most populous state in Brazil, with about 40 million people, showed the following composition, according to an autosomal study from 2006: European genes account for 79% of the heritage of the people of São Paulo, 14% are of African origin, and 7% Native American.
-A more recent study, from 2013, found the following composition in São Paulo state: 61.9% European, 25.5% African and 11.6% Native American.
+A study from 2013, found the following composition in São Paulo state: 61.9% European, 25.5% African and 11.6% Native American.
+A more recent 2024 study in São Paulo using representative samples collected in 2015 has found the following average genetic ancestry: 71.5% European, 18.2% African and 6.1% Native American.

-Several other studies have suggested that European ancestry is the main component in all Brazilian regions.
-A study from 2002 quoted previous and older studies (28.
-Salzano F M. Interciêência.
-1997;22:221–227.
-29. Santos S E B, Guerreiro J F. Braz J Genet.
-1995;18:311–315.
-30. Dornelles C L, Callegari-Jacques S M, Robinson W M, Weimer T A, Franco M H L P, Hickmann A C, Geiger C J, Salzamo F M. Genet Mol Biol.
-1999;22:151–161.
-31. Krieger H, Morton N E, Mi M P, Azevedo E, Freire-Maia A, Yasuda N. Ann Hum Genet.
-1965;29:113–125.
-[PubMed]), saying that: "Salzano (28, a study from 1997) calculated for the Northeastern population as a whole, 51% European, 36% African, and 13% Amerindian ancestries whereas in the north, Santos and Guerreiro (29, a study from 1995) obtained 47% European, 12% African, and 41% Amerindian descent, and in the southernmost state of Rio Grande do Sul, Dornelles et al. (30, a study from 1999) calculated 82% European, 7% African, and 11% Amerindian ancestries.